 However, keep in mind that you’ll have to pay a 10$ fee for a golf-cart ride to the beach through the private property.
 Or you can get a day pass that includes the shuttle from Caneel Bay Resort Gate to Honeymoon Beach, beach chairs, snorkel equipment, and the use of other facilities at the beach.
 If you are planning to spend an entire day here, it’s worth it.

 Honeymoon Beach is one of the most popular beaches on Saint John and one of the few where you can find places that offer drinks, snacks, and rental chairs.
 Many tours come here as well.
 If you want to experience this beautiful beach without too many people, come here early in the morning or spend more time at the nearby Salomon Beach which is much quieter.

 9. Waterlemon Cay

 Waterlemon Cay is arguably the best place for snorkeling in Saint John.
 It’s close to the Annaberg Plantation, so do both of these activities one after another.
 There are several different ways to reach the cay: you can hike here from the Sugar Plantation following the coast or hike from Coral Bay (this hike is longer and more challenging).

-The place is rich with corals and marine life, which is easily seen through its crystal clear waters.
+The place is rich with corals and marine life, which is easily seen through its crystal-clear waters.
 While swimming or snorkeling, you can see colorful fish, sea cucumbers, starfishes, turtles, and also stingrays, and other large fish.
-However, the area is very secluded and you have to be careful with the currant and also sharks.
+However, the area is very secluded and you have to be careful with the current and also sharks.
 It’s best not to come here alone.